 To find this kind of information, you have to do a search for their driving history.

 Have you ever tried to search for someone’s criminal records?
 How hard was it?
-Dis you do your search online or did you have to make a phone call to the courthouse? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal records and backgrounds, and your feedback may help other people.